dp119/py_repo/readme.md

 # <h2> Python Collections (Arrays)
+#NOTE: For all about collections, please see python_collectins.py in the same directory

 # There are four collection data types in the Python programming language:

 # List is a collection which is ordered and changeable.
 Allows duplicate members.